 Jake Thackray – Joseph

 Originally the b-side to the somewhat more sombre and – dare I say it – sanctimonious Remember Bethlehem in 1967, it’s a fair bet that few people had heard this soaring ode to the man who so often gets overlooked in The Nativity until Jake’s collected works were belatedly issued on CD.
 There’s often debate over whether his earlier recordings should have had featured typical sixties pop orchestration or not; there’s two versions of this from the same sessions, and the orchestrated one wins hands down for me.
+You can also hear more from Jake in my Sounds Of The 60s-inspired playlist here, and in one celebrating the artists I discovered through compilation tapes here.

 The Private Eye Staff – We Wish You A Merry Christmas